 Comment.
 Andres Kirsing, Head of the Criminal Procedure Group at the Development Department of the Police and Border Guard Board

-At the end of the project, two Drug Hunter analyzers were handed over to the Estonian police.
-These devices are more convenient to use than rapid tests.
+At the end of the project, two Drug Hunter analysers were handed over to the Estonian police.
+These devices are far more convenient to use than rapid tests.
 Drug Hunter is based on capillary electrophoresis (CE) technology, which can detect the presence of narcotic substances in saliva samples in under five minutes.